What is the aspect about learning macros and Visual Basic for Applications that you find more intimidating?

 - Importing is, basically, the opposite of exporting.
 More precisely, it means taking a VBA object from a separate file and into a particular VBA project.
 Graphically:

-As explained in Excel 2013 Power Programming with VBA, you can’t export the objects that appear under the References node in the Project Explorer.
+You can't export the objects that appear under the References node in the Project Explorer.

 Also, if you export a UserForm object, the code associated with that UserForm is also exported.
 Therefore, exporting a UserForm actually creates 2 separate files.